arcus-azure/arcus-service-to-service-communication/README.md

 This POC will fully rely on Azure Application Insight's `TelemetryClient` to easily set it up correctly and see how we can port this to Arcus Observability & Serilog.

+### Requirements

+- Correlate across services in the Azure Application Insights Application Map
+    - Support for HTTP dependencies
+    - Support for Service Bus dependencies
+- Correlate multiple interactions in the same operation & component, in a tree-manner

 ### Official Telemetry Correlation Guidance

 As per [the guidance](https://docs.microsoft.com/en-us/azure/azure-monitor/app/correlation#data-model-for-telemetry-correlation):